A sign at the August 16 protest at the Port of Oakland. Photo by Daniel Arauz

 Lara Kiswani, executive director of the San Francisco-based Arab Resource and Organizing Center (AROC), told me the protest was aimed at exposing “Israeli apartheid and San Francisco’s complicity in it.”
 According to Kiswani, “The Zim Line reflects the huge flow of capital from Israel into the Bay Area and it is an opportunity for building a relationship between workers and Palestine solidarity activists.”

 This week’s shutdown of the Oakland port marks the second time the Zim ship was selected as a target for BDS since the movement began in 2005.
-Both protests were mobilised in response to an appeal made by the Palestinian General Federation of Trade Unions for worker solidarity in the United States.
+Both protests were mobilized in response to an appeal made by the Palestinian General Federation of Trade Unions for worker solidarity in the United States.
 In a historic first for the US, the Oakland port was closed to the Israeli ship in June 2010, after Israel attacked and killed nine people aboard the Mavi Marmara, which had been part of a fleet carrying humanitarian aid to the embargoed Gaza Strip.

-Kiswani stressed that her organisation was at mosques to solidify support for the action among the Palestinian solidarity community, but also passed out flyers on Bay Area street corners to reach beyond the traditional audience.
+Kiswani stressed that her organization was at mosques to solidify support for the action among the Palestinian solidarity community, but also passed out flyers on Bay Area street corners to reach beyond the traditional audience.

 “We wanted to respond to what was happening in Palestine, but also build a long-term movement,” Kiswani told me.
-“So we decided to give ourselves a few weeks to build from the ground up; build alliances with workers and communities that are on the receiving end of over-policing, militarisation and poverty so that we would create a cross-class movement.”
+“So we decided to give ourselves a few weeks to build from the ground up; build alliances with workers and communities that are on the receiving end of over-policing, militarization and poverty so that we would create a cross-class movement.”

 When the ship finally came, thousands of protesters assembled to greet it.
-Kiswani, who has been organising for Palestine in the Bay Area for most of her life, noted that the crowd that gathered together was a reflection of the outreach they had conducted: “It was a real representation of a community.
+Kiswani, who has been organizing for Palestine in the Bay Area for most of her life, noted that the crowd that gathered together was a reflection of the outreach they had conducted: “It was a real representation of a community.
 We had members of the Chicano, Black, Indigenous, Asian Pacific Islander communities; workers, youth.
 It didn’t look like a group of activists asking for something, but a community demanding it.”

 Police hold the line at the Port of Oakand.
 Photo by Daniel Arauz